Revolutionary-Games/Thrive/doc/style_guide.md

   make GitHub properly reflect the merge, follow the procedure outlined in the previous bullet point, then click the "Merge Pull Request" button on GitHub (or do a normal "git merge").

+- All team members are encouraged to review pull requests.
+However, you shouldn't go and merge PRs if you haven't discussed it with the programming team lead yet / it isn't approved by them yet.